Hay: Composition

-Hay is very sensitive to weather conditions, especially when it is harvested.
-In drought conditions, both seed and leaf production are stunted, making hay that has a high ratio of dry coarse stems that have very low nutritional values.
-If the weather is too wet, the cut hay may spoil in the field before it can be baled.
-Thus, the biggest challenge and risk for farmers in producing hay crops is the weather, especially the weather of the particular few weeks when the plants are at the best age or maturity for hay.
+Hay production is highly sensitive to weather conditions, particularly during the harvest period.
+In drought conditions, both seed and leaf production are stunted, resulting in hay with a high ratio of dry, coarse stems that possess very low nutritional value.
+Conversely, excessively wet weather can cause cut hay to spoil in the field before it can be baled.
+Consequently, the primary challenge and risk for farmers in hay production is managing the weather, especially during the critical few weeks when the plants are at optimal maturity for harvesting.
 A lucky break in the weather often moves the haymaking tasks (such as mowing, tedding, and baling) to the top priority on the farm's to-do list.
 This is reflected in the idiom to make hay while the sun shines.
 Hay that was too wet at cutting may develop rot and mold after being baled, creating the potential for toxins to form in the feed, which could make the animals sick.

 After harvest, hay also has to be stored in a manner to prevent it from getting wet.
 Mold and spoilage reduce nutritional value and may cause illness in animals.
 A symbiotic fungus in fescue may cause illness in horses and cattle.

 The successful harvest of maximum yields of high-quality hay is entirely dependent on the coincident occurrence of optimum crop, field, and weather conditions.
 When this occurs, there may be a period of intense activity on the hay farm while harvest proceeds until weather conditions become unfavourable.